tanoconsulting/ibexa-migration-bundle/README.md

 To get the latest version, you can update the bundle to the latest available version by using `composer`

     composer update tanoconsulting/ibexa-migration-bundle

+For upgrades from kaliop/ezmigrationbundle, see the instructions in [ezmigrationbundle_to_ibexamigrationbundle.md](Resources/doc/Upgrading/ezmigrationbundle_to_ibexamigrationbundle.md).

 ## Getting started